-I will interpret these findings within a dynamic generative framework of language comprehension that conceptualizes comprehension as an incremental and dynamic process of prediction and hypothesis updating at multiple levels of representation, with the ultimate goal of inferring the latent cause that best explains the full set of inputs encountered - the message that the communicator intended to convey (Kuperberg & Jaeger, 2016; Kuperberg, 2016).
-Finally, I will discuss the relationship between prediction and adaptation within this framework.
+I will interpret these findings within a dynamic generative framework of language comprehension that conceptualizes comprehension as an incremental and dynamic process of prediction and hypothesis updating at multiple levels of representation, with the ultimate goal of inferring the latent cause that best explains the full set of inputs encountered - the message that the communicator intended to convey (Kuperberg & Jaeger, 2016; Kuperberg, Brothers & Wlotko, 2019).
 I will suggest that, rather than conceptualizing neural responses to prediction violations as 'costs' of prediction, they may play a crucial role in triggering us to rapidly adapt to the statistical structure of our ever-changing communicative environments so that we can predict more efficiently in the future.